CSA stands for Community Supported Agriculture, a collaboration between consumers and farmers.

 Just as much as it is about fresh food, Sunrise Farm is also about rural life.
 Shareholders come to the farm each week to gather their vegetables, pick fresh herbs, baah at the sheep, sit on the tractor, or walk the miles of trails that start at the farm.

 Our CSA is market-style, meaning more choice for you (and no packing up boxes for us!)
 When you walk into the barn for pickup, you'll see that morning's harvest on display as if you were at a farmers' market.
 We'll let you know how many items to choose, and you get to decide which vegetable to take home.
 We use organic practices, and our vegetables are all certified-organic through Vermont Organic Farmers (VOF).

-The 2018 CSA season runs from April 30th through late October, aiming for 26 weeks.
+The 2018 CSA season ran from May 7th through late October, for 25 weeks.
 We have two share sizes: a full share consist of 8 to 12 items per week; and a half share is 4 to 6 items.
 The price for a full share is $625 and a half share is $350.
 Pickups are Mondays and Thursdays any time between 11:00 AM and 6 PM.
 You can decide each week which day is most convenient for you.